 Well Child Visits

 It’s perfectly normal to have questions about vaccinations.
 There is a lot of confusing information available, but the CDC and the American Academy of Pediatricians agree on their importance.
 They help your child’s immune system develop immunity to 14 infectious diseases.
 Explore the useful guide below so you can be prepared on the recommended vaccines your child will receive from infancy through your child’s sixth birth.
 Below you can also check out Baby Jack’s Journey on how they work and what to expect when you child is vaccinated.
+Explore further by checking out CDC’s Vaccines for Your Children page.

 Vaccines and Your Baby’s Immune System